 Anyway, its a bit funny to try and write an itinerary for a beach / island holiday but I’m going to try so here goes:

-There was a bit of a mix up with the rooms.
+There was a bit of a mix up with the rooms at the Full Moon Resort & Spa.
 We had originally booked an Island Cottage which was a room that slept 4.
 The resort very kindly upgraded us to one of their Ocean Pool Villas.
 It was absolutely amazing and super stunning with a private pool.
 The only drawback was that it only sleeps 3 people…

 After a bit of waiting and debating, they insisted that there was no way to put an additional bed in the room so we headed back off to our original room all feeling a bit deflated until….
 The lovely man who was helping us suggested we could have the original room style that we had booked (that slept 4) but that had a pool as well.

 The irony?
-The Ocean Pool Villa room was super light and bright and airy.
+The Ocean Pool Villa room at the Full Moon was super light and bright and airy.
 So beautiful but completely impractical for sensitive Things like ours.
 They would have been up at the Crack Of Dawn.
 The Island Cottages were much darker and gave us a lie in until 7am (still 5am at home…not ideal).

 On Kurumba we had a room called a Garden Cottage.
 It also had a private pool and actually had a sitting area that could be closed off from the main part of the room so that Things could sleep in there and we didn’t disturb them.
 According to the website it would still work for us even now that the Things are older.